jusotoTEC/GLTRTA/README.md

-# MATLAB Code for Numerical Experiments in the Paper *"A Note on a Closed-Form Solution to the Generalized Low-Tubal-Rank Tensor Approximation Problem"*
+# MATLAB Code for Numerical Experiments in the Paper *"A Closed-Form Solution for Generalized Low-Tubal-Rank Tensor Approximation"*

 ## Author